oakkao/pymof/README.md

 ## Mass-ratio-variance based outlier factor

 ### Latest news
 1. Documents are editted.
+2D and 3D examples are added.
+2. Suggest the package library before importing.
-2. The package operates on fixed datasets containing fewer than 1000 data points.
+3. The package operates on fixed datasets containing fewer than 1000 data points.

 ### Introduction